This checkout page is currently inactive

 Your Image

-If I offered to teach you a realistic shortcut to learning jazz, that was created by a Jazz Education Hall of Fame inductee, and helped him become a become a gigging pro at age 16 (all with hardly any knowledge of theory), and showed you how to use the same shortcut to become a confident jazz guitarist in months instead of years, without all of the jazz theory overwhelm, all for $7 a month, would you take me up on that offer?
+You're about to discover a realistic shortcut to learning jazz created by a Jazz Education Hall of Fame inductee, which helped him become a become a gigging pro at age 16 (with hardly any knowledge of theory), and how you can use the same shortcut to become a confident jazz guitarist in months instead of years...

-This page will take 5 minutes to read, and only 1 minute for you to make a decision.
+It will take you 5 minutes to read this page, and only 1 minute to make a decision.

 I’m going to describe what JazzGuitarStudio.com is, what it’s about, and then you can decide if you want to join.

-JazzGuitarStudio.com is for guitarists that want to play jazz but are frustrated and sick of the academic, theoretical approach that has become the standard in teaching jazz.
+JazzGuitarStudio.com is for guitarists who want to play jazz, but are frustrated and sick of the academic, theoretical approach that has become the standard in jazz education.

 If you're anything like me, you love Wes Montgomery, Grant Green, Joe Pass, Barney Kessel, and so many others...